hyperledger-labs/perun-doc/source/concepts/protocols.rst

 ---------------

-   - Formed between two participants who do not have a ledger channel established between them, but separately each of them have a ledger channel established with an intermediary.
+   - Formed between two participants who do not have a ledger channel established between them, but each of them has a ledger channel established with a common intermediary.
    - Funds are locked in the two ledger channels that the participants have with the intermediary.
 Hence, no on-chain interaction required.
    - Channel is settled,